-There are 3 basic tools that Controllers, Treasurers, and CFOs all use to effectively manage cash despite the many challenges to doing so: cash positioning, cash forecasting, and cash flow analysis.
+There are three basic tools that controllers, treasurers, and CFOs all use to manage cash effectively: cash positioning, cash forecasting, and cash flow analysis.
 Let’s look at cash positioning and the different ways you can perform it.

 Cash positioning is the process of aggregating all cash and liquid financial asset balances to provide a complete picture of a company’s current state of liquidity.
 This involves consolidating cash balances across all banks and all bank accounts.
 Depending on operational complexity, this may involve using foreign exchange rates to translate cash positions denominated in non-USD currencies into USD equivalents as a common denominator for consolidation.